This topic applies to: ✓ .NET Core SDK 1.x ✓ .NET Core SDK 2.x

 Prints out a short help for the command.

 Only warn about failed sources if there are packages meeting the version requirement.

 Specifies to not cache packages and HTTP requests.

-When restoring a project with project-to-project (P2P) references, restore the root project and not the references.
+When restoring a project with project-to-project (P2P) references, restores the root project and not the references.

 Specifies the directory for restored packages.